Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Neural Combinatorial Optimization Pipeline

 $W_1 \in \mathbb{R}^{3d \times d}, W_2 \in \mathbb{R}^{d \times 2}$, and $[\cdot,\cdot,\cdot]$ is the concatenation operator.
 The logits $\hat p_{ij}$ are converted to probabilities over each edge $p_{ij}$ via a softmax.

 \textbf{Autoregressive Decoding (AR)\quad} Although NAR decoders are fast as they produce predictions in one shot, they ignore the sequential ordering of TSP tours.
 Autoregressive decoders, based on attention~\cite{deudon2018learning,kool2018attention} or recurrent neural networks~\cite{vinyals2015pointer,ma2019combinatorial}, explicitly model this sequential inductive bias through step-by-step graph traversal.
+We follow the attention decoder from Kool~et~al.~\cite{kool2018attention}, which starts from a random node and outputs a probability distribution over its neighbors at each step.
+Greedy search is used to perform the traversal over $n$ time steps and masking enforces constraints such as not visiting previously visited nodes.